John Heussler

-Johann Christian (John) Heussler (1820–1907) was a businessman and politician in Queensland, Australia.
+Johann Christian "John" Heussler (1820–1907) was a German-born businessman and politician in Queensland, Australia.
 He was a Member of the Queensland Legislative Council.

 Early life

 Johann Christian Heussler was born at Bockenheim, Frankfurt, Germany on 15 June 1820.
 He was educated at the state school, and was subsequently a student at a French institution at Bockenheim, and Dr. Jeiteles's Mercantile Institute at Frankfurt.
 He entered in business as a wine merchant at Frankfurt, and later on, while still young, received an important appointment in a mercantile firm in Holland, representing the firm at the London Exhibition in 1851.
 He emigrated to Australia in 1852, and established a business, in partnership with others, in Melbourne.

 Business interests

 Due to poor health he moved to Brisbane 1854 and established the mercantile firm Heussler and Co.
 Over two decades Heussler became a highly respected business man and citizen of Queensland.
 He was recognised as a founding member of the Queensland Club, Consul for the Netherlands, German Consul, and Emigration Agent for German shipping companies.